emberjs/rfcs/text/0995-deprecate-non-colocated-components.md

         index.hbs
 ```

-Note, however, that classi components _importing_ the `layout` and setting it on an `@ember/component` will still work.
+Note, however, that classic components _importing_ the `layout` and setting it on an `@ember/component` will still work.
 The key thing being deprecated is the runtime resolution of templates, so if there is an import involved, there is no runtime resolution.

 ### `ember-source`